dixonliang/haskell_probability/README.md

 ghci> twoHeads
 1 % 4
 ```
 Things get more interesting when we look at "heads".
+This program will output the probality of getting a certain number of heads given a number of coin flips.

 ```